dmpv/softpro-swift-styleguide/README.md

    let results = input.compactMap(transformThatReturnsAnOptional)
    ```

-4. **Guard**
+4. **`guard` usage**

    Prefer using `guard` at the beginning of a scope.
 It's easier to reason about a block of code when all guard statements are grouped together at the top rather than intermixed with business logic.
-Use `if` otherwise
+Use `if` otherwise.

 # Appendix A: Tools